ubnt-intrepid/rhq/README.md

 [Japanese](README.ja.md)

-`rhq` is a command-line repository management tool, written in Rust.
+`rhq` is a repository management tool, written in Rust.

-`rhq` provides a way to organize local repositories cloned by Git and other VCSs.
+`rhq` provides a way to create/manage local repositories of decentrized version control systems (DVCSs).

-* Supports for many DVCSs (Git, Mercurial, Darcs and Pijul)
+Currently, only Git, Mercurial, Darcs and Pijul are supported.

-You can use the command `rhq clone` as alternative of `git clone`, to clone remote repositories under a specific root directory with intuitive directory structure.

 ## Installation
-`rhq` is available on multiple platforms (like Windows, macOS and Linux).
 You can download prebuilt binaries from [GitHub releases page](https://github.com/ubnt-intrepid/rhq/releases).

-You can build itself manually if Rust toolchain has been already installed, as follows:
+If you have already installed Rust toolchain, You can build itself manually by using `cargo`, as follows:
 ```sh
 # from crates.io
 $ cargo install rhq